Restorations

 The most important thing about stained glass restoration is to know when its worth repairing/ restoring and how best to proceed with the work.
 Understanding what is involved with restoration is the first step in making that decision.
 We repair/restore windows, lamps etc.

-We will do an onsite inspection of the stained glass, if necessary, or the stained glass piece can be brought into the studio for inspection.
+We will do an onsite inspection of the stained glass, if necessary, or the stained glass piece can be brought to me for inspection.
 The things that will be determined during the inspection include broken glass, availability of replacement glass, solder deterioration, bowing, stability and frame condition.
 There are times when the condition of the panel will require complete restoration when it might appear that it only needs repair.
 Additional information will be provided if the panel is lead came.
 We will provide an estimate of the restoration/repair cost.
 Signed authorization and deposit must be received before work begins.

 Before we begin the repair process, there are a few things we would like you to know about the repair process to determine if the repair is the best option.